edamame-course/2015-tutorials/draft/FastQC_tutorial.md

 ####Information in this tutorial is based on the FastQC manual which can be accessed [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

-FastQC is a relatively quick and labor-unintesive way to check the quality of your sequencing data.
+FastQC is a relatively quick and labor-un-intesive way to check the quality of your Illumina sequencing data.

 Before starting, we need to make sure we have sequencing files that end in .gz